Actively Recruiting

 - History of variceal bleeding or previous primary prevention of varices

-- Portal vein thrombosis or previous porto-systemic shunts such as TIPS
+- Portal vein thrombosis or previous porto-systemic shunts like TIPS

-- Advanced cardiovascular disease including acute myocardial infarction, atrio-ventricular block, congestive heart failure, chronic peripheral ischemia, and severe bradycardia
+- Advanced cardiovascular diseases including acute myocardial infarction, atrio-ventricular block, congestive heart failure, chronic peripheral ischemia, and severe bradycardia

 - Uncontrolled diabetes mellitus